python/mypy/docs/source/running_mypy.rst

     line containing the import.

-2. To suppress *all* missing import errors from a single library, add a section to your :ref:`mypy config file <config-file>` for that library setting :confval:`ignore_missing_imports` to True.
+2. To suppress *all* missing import errors from a single library, add a per-module section to your :ref:`mypy config file <config-file>` setting :confval:`ignore_missing_imports` to True for that library.
 For example, suppose your codebase makes heavy use of an (untyped) library named ``foobar``.
 You can silence all import errors associated with that library and that library alone by adding the following section to your config file::